Why did my car insurance go up?

 “The more bells and whistles, the more it costs to fix,” She-Tom says.

-Not only have auto repair prices surged, but the cost of purchasing a vehicle also has become more expensive.
-While the average price of a new car has dropped a little since post-pandemic highs, Kelley Blue Book reports the average cost of a new car is $47,401.
-That’s up almost $10,000 since 2019, when the average cost was $38,948.
+Not only have auto repair prices surged, but the cost of purchasing a vehicle has also become more expensive.
+While the average price of a new car has dropped a little since post-pandemic highs, Kelley Blue Book reports the average cost of a new car is now over $50,000.

 If your car is totaled and the insurance company has to reimburse you for the car’s value, the cost to do so is likely to be significantly higher than it was just a few years ago.
 And, if you are at fault in an accident where an expensive car is totaled, your liability insurance will have to write a bigger check.